lainermeister/lainermeister.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I’m a full-stack software engineer with a background in engineering, consulting, and fintech.</p>
-<p>I began learning Javascript while serving as a cofounder at UpsideBot.</p>
-<p>I since have been passionately building on modern frameworks so I can bring greater value to engineering teams.<p>
+<p>I’m a full-stack software engineer with a background in engineering, consulting, and fintech.
+I began learning Javascript while serving as a cofounder at UpsideBot.
+I since have been passionately building on modern frameworks so I can bring greater value to engineering teams.<p>
 <p>I'm fluent in English and Cantonese.</p>

 <h2>Skills</h2>